Vincristine liposome (Intravenous)

 Pharmacologic Class: Mitotic Inhibitor

-vincristine liposome is only administered by or under the supervision of your doctor.
+Vincristine liposome is to be given only by or under the direct supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For vincristine liposome, the following should be considered: